 - Poet who turned to film-making in early '90s as part of Melbourne

 Super 8 Film Group.
-Currently lives in USA and is still active
+Has lived in the USA and is still active

 as a film experimentalist.